n3fit package

 Fit action controller

-- n3fit.performfit.performfit(*, n3fit_checks_action, replicas, replicas_nnseed_fitting_data_dict, posdatasets_fitting_pos_dict, integdatasets_fitting_integ_dict, theoryid, fiatlux, basis, fitbasis, sum_rules=True, parameters, replica_path, output_path, save=None, load=None, hyperscanner=None, hyperopt=None, kfold_parameters, tensorboard=None, debug=False, maxcores=None, parallel_models=False)[source]
+- n3fit.performfit.performfit(*, experiments_data, n3fit_checks_action, replicas, replicas_nnseed_fitting_data_dict, posdatasets_fitting_pos_dict, integdatasets_fitting_integ_dict, theoryid, fiatlux, basis, fitbasis, positivity_bound, sum_rules=True, parameters, replica_path, output_path, save=None, load=None, hyperscanner=None, hyperopt=None, kfold_parameters, tensorboard=None, debug=False, maxcores=None, double_precision=False, parallel_models=True)[source]

 This action will (upon having read a validcard) process a full PDF fit for a set of replicas.